88-degrees/Book-of-Changes/appendix02s1.md

 #### p.
 268

 II.
-The (capacity and sustaining) power of the earth is what is denoted by Khwăn.
+The (capacity and sustaining) power of the earth is what is denoted by [Kun(䷁)](e59da4kun.md).
 The superior man, in accordance with this, with his large virtue supports (men and) things.

 1. 'He is treading on hoarfrost;--the strong ice will come (by and by):'--the cold (air) has begun to take form.
 Allow it to go on quietly according to its nature, and (the hoarfrost) will come to strong ice.